 Get the newsletter.

-This Basil Pesto Recipe Background
+Where This Basil Pesto Recipe Comes From

 Food and recipe writing is full of hyper-enthusiastic hyperbole, bluster, and puffery.
 You know what I mean: “Guaranteed the best, most delicious [insert food] ever!”
 That kind of thing.
 Except sometimes, it is an actual fact.
 Sometimes, you really do get the world’s best basil pesto recipe.
 The one that actually won the award in Italy, at the World Pesto Championships.
 And now it’s yours.